Common HOA Practices & Why They’re Implemented

-Usually, HOAs set rules concerning noise levels in a community, with many guidelines including designated quiet hours.
-This is common even outside of HOA communities as many counties and cities also set noise ordinances to preserve the peace.
+Usually, HOAs set rules concerning noise levels in a community, with many guidelines, including designated quiet hours.
+This is common even outside HOA communities as many counties and cities also set noise ordinances to preserve the peace.

 There may be regulations within your community around how many occupants you’re allowed to have living in your house.
 Be sure to check with your association before buying a home — especially if you have a larger family or anticipate having extended family members living with you in the future.

 Many HOAs set rules about how many vehicles you may have on your property and where those cars are allowed to park.
 Particularly if you live in a condo, you’ll need to see how many parking spaces come with your property purchase in your deed.

 From pet size and type to the number of pets you’re allowed in your home, HOA regulations around furry friends can be fairly strict.
 Some organizations may specify individual breeds within their guidelines, which could be problematic for some pet owners.

 If you recently purchased a condo as a way to make passive income via rental, you’ll need to check with your HOA first.
 Many associations have rules about whether or not you’re allowed to rent out your space, for how long, and even how much you’re allowed to charge.

 Waste removal is a critical part of keeping communities clean and healthy, so it goes without saying that your HOA will have regulations around trash and recycling.
 Rules might include limits on what’s allowed in the community dumpster and set schedules for curbside trash and recycling collection.

 Why Do HOAs Set These Rules & Regulations?